-The Kinetic inRide and Smart and Smart Control trainers do not support ANT+ wireless communications (including FE-C).
+The Kinetic inRide equipped Smart and interactive Smart Control trainers do not support ANT+ wireless communications (including FE-C).
 They are designed to work with mobile devices and desktop computers which currently have adopted Bluetooth Low Energy (BLE) as the industry standard for low power wireless communication.
 Very few mobile devices ship without BLE and every Mac and most Windows machines now have BLE as well*.

 We understand that the Cycling industry has its roots in the ANT+ standard and there are many bike computers and other devices out there that are ANT+ only.
 Given that, we believe that supporting BLE as our wireless communication standard is currently the right decision for our products since we've created the inRide and Smart Control trainers to work in tandem with powerful mobile and desktop software for training purposes.